 - Have Confidence In Yourself

 “I am the captain of my ship and the master of my soul.”
 Not worrying about being socially accepted and loved makes us responsible for our own happiness.
 We rely on ourselves for being happy and satisfied with our lives instead of pleasing the people around us (3).
-Instead of fearing failure, you learn to grow through your mistakes.
+Instead of fearing failure, you need to have certain assertiveness towards learning from failure and growing through your mistakes.
 Stepping up and putting yourself out there without thinking of others’ opinions makes you brave.

 - Let Go Of Perfectionism